 - 2 1/2 to 3 c. self-rising flour (I swear to God I used 4 c.)

-- 2 c. chocolate chips (mixture of semi-sweet and milk)
+- 2 c. chocolate chips (mixture of semi-sweet and milk or mint)

 - 1 tsp. mint extract